ShreyanGoswami/learning-ds/Counter_Sliding_Window_11_Nov_2023/problems.md

 print(res)
 ```

-One can argue thaat we can use a dictionary instead of a counter variable for Valid Anagrams.
+One can argue that we can use a dictionary instead of a counter variable for Valid Anagrams.
 However, it's not possible to substitute the counter variable for a python dictionary.
 Explain why it's not possible to do so.
 Hint: rewrite the above code using a dictionary and see the output.

-# 2. The Sliding Window Technique
+# The Sliding Window Technique

-2. We discussed about the general structure of sliding window problems and saw a toy problem
+2. We discussed about the general structure of sliding window problems and saw a toy problem.

 Given a list of positive numbers, find the largest sum of subarray of size 4.
-The solution we discussed
+The solution we discussed -

 ```python
 def max_sum(input, k=4):
     start = 0